 - In vitro diagnostic kits/reagents are used to determine the presence of histamine, drugs, foodborne pathogens and food products, animal feed, alcohol (wine, beer), environmental samples such as water and soil, etc.

 - Empty needle-free collection tubes used for blood collection, urine, stove, sputum, semen, etc. for template collection purposes

-- The importation of raw material for diagnostic kits and reagents used continuously in the production of completed in vitro diagnostic kits.
+- The importation of raw materials for diagnostic kits and reagents is used continuously in the production of completed in vitro diagnostic kits.

-- In-vitro diagnostic kits / reagents / samples are for research use only, for the purpose of accreditation / certification of hospitals / labs such as the College of American Pathologists (CAP) Accreditation, etc. and External Quality Assurance (EQAS) during admission.
-But unfinished sheets / diagnostic kit is complete, bulk reagents such as Calibrators, controls, reducers are imported.
+- In-vitro diagnostic kits/reagents/samples are for research use only, for the purpose of accreditation/certification of hospitals/labs such as the College of American Pathologists (CAP) Accreditation, etc. and External Quality Assurance (EQAS) during admission.
+But the unfinished sheets / diagnostic kit is complete, bulk reagents such as Calibrators, controls, and reducers are imported.

 - Glucometers used to monitor blood glucose (iron) are not regulated.
 However, test strips and reagents are controlled.

 - Such cases can be investigated and discharged at the ADC (I) / Incharge / Port officer level of the CDSCO without transferring NOC from CDSCO (HQ).